 Mabel never really recovered from the loss of her constant partner, her travel companion and her raison d’être.
 She did make more journeys abroad after Theodore’s death but found her first one to Egypt ‘lonely’ and ‘useless’!
 With great strength she completed the book that Theodore had started, recounting their final journey; Southern Arabia was published in 1900.
 In 1904 she published A Patience Pocket Book and in 1908 Anglo-Saxons from Palestine: or, the Imperial mystery of the lost tribes.

-(In the first three decades of the 20th century, Mabel’s name appears fairly regularly on passenger lists to Palestine.
+In the first three decades of the 20th century, Mabel’s name appears fairly regularly on passenger lists to Palestine.
 As we might well expect of her, she was still travelling well into her 70s.
 The Great War was still fresh in the memory when she again resumed her trips to Jerusalem and the Holy Land; in April 1920 she boarded the Union Castle’s Grantully Castle at Port Said for London Docks.
-And on December 30, 1921, she embarked on the P.&O. Delta at London Docks for Port Said once more.)
+And on December 30, 1921, she embarked on the P.&O. Delta at London Docks for Port Said once more.
+Always keen on a little PR, Mabel frequently sent out ‘press releases’ and gave interviews, particularly when she was about to leave for, or return from the Holy Land:

 The preface, and the final words, of her great work and in many ways her legacy, Southern Arabia, paint a poignant picture of Mabel’s profound grief and sadness at losing Theodore: